As night falls we gather reflect where we've seen Christ

 The Episcopal Church offers the sacrament of reconcilliation of the penitent.
 An individual can schedule an appointment to meet with the priest to hear their confession and offer absolution.
 We also have a General Confession offered during most worship services.
 The general understanding of Confession in the Episcopal Church is that none must, some should, and all may partake in this sacrament.

 The Episcopal Church recognizes marriage as a covenantal promise between two consenting adults.
-To be married a couple needs to complete premarital counselling, one partner must be a confirmed Christian, and the priest must meet with the couple to discuss the additional requirements.
+To be married, a couple needs to complete premarital meetings, one partner must be a confirmed Christian, and the priest must meet with the couple to discuss the additional requirements.

 The Episcopal Church has liturgies for the burial of indviduals who are professed Christians and those whose faith is unknown.
 If you would like a funeral service at St John's you can preplan your service with the priest, or a family can contact the parish to make arrangments after an individual has died.